bibene/MCD/README.md

 - ETH: 0x6d22adF55901C0482f5c5406dA665b3A4eF0adb4

 Some TODOs for the future:
+- icons so it looks good when put on android or iPhone homescreen
 - refactoring and code cleanup (one global variable, separate logic from UI, nicer API call limiting, ..)
 - implement details pages for each coin type
 - nicer UI for adding, modifying and removing coins
 - besides entering amounts also allow adding address, the amounts should be fetched automatically (and periodically)